Co-Founder, Our Voice Voz Nuestra

 New Orleans, Louisiana

-Mary Moran is the co-founder of Our Voice Nuestra Voz (OVNV), an education advocacy and parent organizing start-up in New Orleans.
+Mary Moran is a member of Education Leaders of Color and the co-founder of Our Voice Nuestra Voz (OVNV), an education advocacy and parent organizing start-up in New Orleans.

 Mary’s passion to empower under-resourced communities came from her experience as an Afro-Latina attending schools in South Los Angeles.
 Mary brings 12 years of experience in organizing, classroom teaching and grassroots leadership development.
 Mary began her career as an organizer for Catholic Charities in 2003, where she worked under the direction of PACT (People Acting in Community Together), a PICO national network affiliate.
 Here is where she learned the practice of organizing, resulting in the first high-quality school options for students in Alum Rock Unified School District in San Jose, CA. She joined the founding team of Renaissance Academy Middle School, which received an award as a California Distinguished School and remains the highest performing middle school in the district.
 Mary led a program in East Palo Alto, CA, working with high school students on leadership development and advocacy.
 Students successfully designed and led campaigns aiming to address policies that affected their lives and community.